- 1 Map for this guide

 Find something for the whole family at Solaris Camping Beach Resort

 The Solaris Camping Beach Resort provides its guests with five differently-themed beaches along its shoreline, with hotel choices ranging from three to five stars.
-Every one of the five beaches has its own distinct set of amenities, such as sunbathing areas, play areas for kids, mini-golf, cafés, and restaurants.
+Every one of the five beaches has its own distinct set of amenities, such as sunbathing areas, play areas for kids, cafés, and restaurants.

 Within the resort, you’ll find several other family-friendly things to do in Šibenik.
 For a total shift from the city’s history, Aquapark Dalmatia is Croatia’s first themed water park.
 It has a Kids Zone, a lazy river, slides, jacuzzis, and waterfalls to enjoy in the warmer weather.

 In addition to the Aquapark, there’s also the Pirate Adventure Mini Golf, a completely pirate-themed mini-golf course, and traditional foods at the Dalmatian Ethno Village, which is located inside the resort’s Amadria Park.

 You can go for a day or stay overnight at one of the many hotels in the area or stay at the Amadria Park Jakov on the park’s property.

 Like Colonial Williamsburg in Virginia, Etnoland Dalmati is a living history museum dedicated to celebrating the region.
 The family-owned-and-operated site sits right next to Krka National Park, just outside the city.
 Take a tour of the grounds with a village family member, who weaves together the history of the area along with traditional storytelling.
 You can also indulge in a family-style “peka” meal, traditional recipes made with local ingredients.

 Watch a falconry demonstration at the Sokolarski Centar